-At Scaled Solutions Ltd, we have been working with operators, service companies and chemical suppliers for many years to improve the effectiveness of bullhead scale inhibitor squeeze treatments.
+At Scaled Solutions, we have been working with operators, service companies and chemical suppliers for many years to improve the effectiveness of bullhead scale inhibitor squeeze treatments.
 Most production wells are heterogeneous, with different rock permeabilities, pressure contrasts and areas producing predominantly oil or water.
 In this environment, chemical placement can be a critical factor in determining the success of a treatment.

-If too much of the planned treatment fails to get placed in the main water producing zones, when the well is put back on to production the inhibitor concentration in the wellbore will fall below its minimum effective concentration faster than planned, requiring additional unplanned treatments with all the costs and lost/deferred production which that entails.
-In some cases where the well contains several production zones, some zones may receive too much inhibitor while others may receive little or no protection.
-This may result in parts of the near-wellbore or production system scaling up, even when the topsides SI residuals analysis indicates ample scale inhibitor is present.
+If too much of the planned treatment fails to get placed in the main water producing zones, when the well is put back on to production the inhibitor concentration in the wellbore will fall below its minimum effective concentration faster than planned, requiring additional unplanned treatments with all the costs and lost/deferred production that that entails.
+In some cases, where the well contains several production zones, some zones may receive too much inhibitor while others may receive little or no protection.
+This may result in parts of the near-wellbore or production system scaling up, even when the topsides SI residuals analysis indicates that ample scale inhibitor is present.

 Having a better idea of the placement challenges in your wells and being able to devise strategies to improve the placement can help increase treatment lifetimes, reduce the number of unplanned interventions and thus help maintain optimal hydrocarbon production.